polypaths/polyapi/README.md

 polyapi.exe is a standalone command line tool on Windows (or Linux) that allows users to interact with Polypaths Enterprise through their scripts.

 polyapi.exe is a wrapper of Polypaths' Web Service API.
-You can run a report that output a csv to your local drive, you can also create or update a job from a xml file in your local drive.
+You can run a report that output a csv to your local drive, you can also create or update a job from a xml file in your local drive (or created in-memory).
 And of course you can launch a job, query various status of the system, and manage the grid (restart the farm, stop/start any calc or calc central) all from your script that runs anywhere that has http access to yout internal Polypaths Enterprise server.

 ## Getting Started
 ```